Cheddar Gorge walk

 Start: National Trust shop and information centre, grid ref: ST468543

-Take the track called Cufic Lane, which is off Cheddar High Street, next to the toy shop and opposite the National Trust Information Centre.
+Take the track called Cufic Lane, which is off The Cliffs, opposite the National Trust Information Centre.
 A short way up this track you'll see a National Trust omega sign and a gate leading up a steep path.